Along the Hot Dog Highway

 The idea was simple.
 A small group of area business leaders was getting together for a hot dog safari, and I’d go along for the ride.
 Warned to bring my appetite and that drinks would flow freely, I prepared my wife for the possibility that she would have to pick me up later that day.
 This was not exactly what she wanted to do late on a Friday afternoon in May, but she has learned that sometimes my line of work makes strange demands on me.

-I had been eating mostly plants for two months (see this month’s letter from the editor) and hadn’t had a glass of anything harder than kombucha in … a year?
+I had been eating mostly plants for two months (see my letter from the editor) and hadn’t had a glass of anything harder than kombucha in … a year?
 The publisher still owes me a bottle of bourbon, and I’ll drink that when it arrives.
 Otherwise, I was in for a rowdy afternoon of overeating, cigar chomping and Scotch swilling.

 When I pulled into the parking lot at 10 a.m., the participants were dressed in business suits.
 As I approached their vehicle, I heard someone announce that there was plenty of ginger ale for everyone.
 I’d been misled, except for the overeating part.